Today's Articles

 *On this date in 1960, the Republic of the Congo received full independence from France.
 They had been colonized as a result of the 1884 Berlin Conference.
 It marked the high point of white European competition for African territory, commonly known as the Scramble for Africa.

 Fulbert Youlou ruled as the country's first president until labor elements and rival political parties instigated a three-day uprising that ousted him.
-Before independence, Congo was one of the most economically profitable French colonies; between 1946 and 1959.
-Several infrastructure projects were completed during that time, and some light industry was established.
+Before independence, Congo was one of the most economically profitable French colonies.
+Between 1946 and 1959, several infrastructure projects were completed, and some light industry was established.

 In 1965, Congo established relations with the Soviet Union, the People's Republic of China, North Korea, and North Vietnam.
 This regime ended abruptly with a bloodless coup in September 1968.
 Ngouabi, who had participated in the coup, assumed the presidency on 31 December 1968.
 One year later, President Ngouabi proclaimed Congo Africa's first "people's republic."
 The People's Republic of the Congo announced the decision of the National Revolutionary Movement to change its name to the Congolese Labor Party (PCT).
 He survived an attempted coup in 1972 but was assassinated on March 16, 1977.

 An 11-member Military Committee of the Party (CMP) was then named to head an interim government, with Joachim Yhombi-Opango to serve as President of the Republic.
-Yhombi-Opango was forced from power two years later, and Denis Sassou Nguesso became the new president.
+Two years later, yhombi-Opango was forced from power, and Denis Sassou Nguesso became the new president.
 Sassou Nguesso aligned the country with the Eastern Bloc and signed a twenty-year friendship pact with the Soviet Union.
 Over the years, Sassou had to rely more on political repression and less on patronage to maintain his dictatorship.

 New Poem Each Day